My mother always told me, "Wash your hands, and have clean underwear."

-So when preparing for a 12 day, self organised trip with six other crazy women to Mongolia, these words of wisdom rang clear.
+So when preparing for a 12-day, self-organized trip with six other adventurous women to Mongolia, these words of wisdom rang clear.

-Mongolia offers a chance to experience probably the last of the true Nomadic people on the planet.
+Mongolia offers a chance to experience perhaps the last of the truly nomadic people on the planet.
 In such a commercial, fast paced world, Mongolia gives travelers the rare opportunity to escape, even from time itself.

 To protect this pristine and delicate status quo, all travelers have a responsibility not only to protect the environment, but also to protect themselves.
 You need to think about your safety, your belongings, and for some, your diet.

 I should point out that one woman in our group is a vegan – a culinary challenge anywhere you travel.
-However, with the staple diet in Mongolia being anything that can be derived from Yak milk and a hearty blend of meat, meat or perhaps some meat, it makes for very creative suggestions on what we should pack.
+However, with the staple diet in Mongolia being anything that can be derived from Yak milk and a hearty blend of meat, meat, and more meat, it made for very creative suggestions on what we should pack.
 After some serious (and not so serious) research and constructive input, we compiled the following suggested checklist.

-Needless to say that for the dietary challenged member of our group, it’s more about survival than taste I’m afraid.
-How ever you prepare and whatever you take just remember that you have five senses – use them all to fully experience the wonderful thing that is travel.
+Needless to say that for the dietary-challenged member of our group, it was more about survival than taste, I’m afraid.
+However you prepare and whatever you take, just remember that you have five senses – and use them all to fully experience the wonderful thing that is travel.

 A few years ago, the same usual suspects who accompanied me to Mongolia ventured to the Elvis Festival in Parkes.
-Yes, in the middle of Australian summer, we headed off to the heartland of high temperatures, sandals and singlets.
-What we got was two nights in a tent with 7-degree nighttime temperatures and a backpack full of inappropriate attire.
-I slept with two pairs of clean undies on my head, a pair around each foot and a pair around each hand...which also kept my hands clean!
+Yes, in the middle of Australian summer, we headed off to the heartland of high temperatures, sandals, and singlets.
+What we got was two nights in a tent with 44°F (7°C) nighttime temperatures and a backpack full of inappropriate attire.
+I slept with two pairs of clean undies on my head, a pair around each foot and a pair around each hand... which also kept my hands clean!

 Ah, my Mum's haunting words.
 Who knew they would become a travel mantra.